slo1958/sl-xj-lib-data/README.md

 Arithmetic operators (+, _, - ) have been overloaded.

 #### double data serie clNumberDataSerie
 Elements of the data serie are double.
-A type specific get_element_as_number() function returns zero double instead of a variant.
+A type specific get_element_as_number() function returns a double instead of a variant.
 Arithmetic operators (+, _, - ) have been overloaded.